8 Ways to Get More From Your Garmin Data With Companion Apps

 The Bottom Line

-The good news is that the third-party ecosystem for Garmin data analysis has never been stronger.
-Whether you choose Gneta for AI coaching, Runalyze for deep free analytics, intervals.icu for power analysis, or TrainingPeaks for structured training, there is a tool that addresses every limitation on this list.
-Most of them sync directly with your Garmin account in minutes.
+Whether you choose Gneta for AI coaching, Runalyze for deep free analytics, intervals.icu for power analysis, or TrainingPeaks for structured training, each tool builds on the data Garmin Connect already collects.
+Most sync directly with your Garmin account in minutes.

 Related reading: